David Hogg Says You Have No Right To Own A Gun & You Are Not A Militia

 Duration: 6:47

-Colion Noir, an authoritative voice on firearms and the Second Amendment, debunks David Hogg's claims that individuals lack a right to own guns and that the militia is solely the National Guard.
-Noir meticulously cites legal precedent like DC v.
-Heller and historical scholarship from figures like Joyce Lee Malcolm and Robert Shalhope to establish that the Second Amendment protects an individual's right to bear arms for lawful purposes, including self-defense, and that 'the people' refers to individual citizens, not state-controlled entities.
-The video emphasizes individual empowerment through gun ownership.
+Colion Noir, an expert in legal and historical interpretations of the Second Amendment, debunks David Hogg's claims that individuals lack the right to own guns and that the militia is solely the National Guard.
+Noir meticulously cites Supreme Court rulings like DC v.
+Heller, scholarly works by Joyce Lee Malcolm and Robert Shalhope, and the historical context of the Founding Fathers' intent to establish that the Second Amendment protects an individual's right to bear arms for lawful purposes, including self-defense, and that citizens themselves constitute the militia.

 Quick Summary